 If you want to extend the customer lifetime value of every customer, it’s vital that you implement an account management strategy that will help you build solid relationships with your customers.
 Hopefully, this post helped illustrate the things you’ll need to consider when developing your own account management plan.

-If you want to up your team’s account management skills, why not consider MTD Sales Training for your training needs.
-Through our Account Management Training, Sales Training, and other courses, we can provide you and your people with the skills and behaviours needed to make a massive difference to your organisation.
+If you want to up your team’s account management skills, why not consider our Sales Training for your training needs.
+Through our Account Management Training, and other courses, we can provide you and your people with the skills and behaviours needed to make a massive difference to your organisation.